ucsd-cse230/sp20/lectures/04-haskell-io.md

 ## Writing Applications

-In most language related classes, we _start_ with a "Hello world!" program.
+Lets write the classic "Hello world!" program.

 For example, in Python you may write: